-This titan of the camping bed world has an RRP of £59.99, not including pump and mattress.
+This titan of the camping bed world has an extremely reasonable RRP of £59.99, not including pump and mattress.
 It's bulky, of course, so if space or weight is at a premium check out the less extravagant options in our best camping mat guide.
 If not, read on for our Decathlon Inflatable Camp Bed Base review.

 - Check out the best sleeping bags

 - ... and the best lightweight sleeping bags, to keep you cosy at night

 - Browse the best tents for general use, or the best backpacking tents

 Decathlon Inflatable Camp Bed Base review: design and build

 The design of the Decathlon Inflatable Camp Bed Base is quite ingenious, a line of rigid plastic struts - not unlike a normal bed base - run up the middle, and are stitched in place, providing a grid to lie on once inflated, and also making up the bulk of the packed item.
 Two more struts form an ‘X’ in the middle of the base, preventing it bowing outwards when laid upon.
 Cheeringly, all this is connected into one piece, so there’s no complications, just pull from the bag, inflate and get on with it.
 There are also webbing straps and clips to attach a second unit and make a double bed - presumably a popular option - as well as diagonal webbing at each end to use as handles.

 The two main inflatable tubes are inflated through a single valve, which has both one-way and purge settings for ease of use, but does require a separate pump to get both reservoirs pressurised to a fairly substantial 6 psi.
 We tested Decathlon's own double action hand pump (RRP £19.99), which inflated the base in just a few pumps.